<style>

 We see here that the stack address of `fav_number` is 0x2c=44 bytes ahead of the buffer so we need to write 44 characters to start affecting `fav_number`

-In order to not segfault, *don't write over more of the stack than you need*!
+- *In order to not segfault, *don't write over more of the stack than you need*!
 Remember that some of the values on the stack are used to manage stack frames and the processor will freak out if this gets messed up.

-You don't need to set `fav_number` to a specific number for this task; anything that changes its value is fine.
+- For this task, you don't need to set `fav_number` to a specific number for this task; anything that changes its value is fine.

 </details>